PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 # => []
 ```

 It is also possible to block peers as needed via `db.block_peer`. `block_peer` is _not_ the same as `remove_peer`.
 Blocking a peer will prevent gossip from flowing through your database.
-All of their messages will be ignored and none of your peers will be able to retrieve their messages through you via gossip:
+All of their messages will be ignored and none of your peers will be able to retrieve their messages through you via gossip.
+When you block a peer, you are essentially imposing an embargo against them.
+Bundles from blocked peers will neither be imported nor exported under any circumstance.

 ```ruby
 db.block_peer("USER.753FT97S1FD3SRYPTVPQQ64F7HCEAZMWVBKG0C2MYMS5MJ3SBT6G")